-I anticipate traveling overseas and may be unavailable via email between June 15 and June 30.
+I anticipate unplugging for some extended outdoor time and will be less available via email/phone between May 26 and June 3 and between July 5 and July 30.
 Throughout the rest of the summer I will check email more regularly.
-Please feel free to reach out to me via email (sara.mcclellan@csus.edu) with any questions about our upcoming class, and I will do my best to get back to you in a timely way.
+Please reach out to me via email (sara.mcclellan@csus.edu) with questions about our upcoming class, and I will do my best to get back to you in a timely way.